It’s 6am. Fay rises alone. The house is quiet and the sun is well and truly up.

 She slides in.
 Floral pyjamas against black leather interior.

-Les says, Do you know how long it’s been since I smoked?
+Les says, Do you know how long its been since I smoked?

 Fay shakes her head.